Vector W8: History and specifications

 The interior was upholstered in leather and suede, along with wool carpeting and floor mats.
 Electrically adjustable Recaro leather seats and an air-conditioning system completed the luxurious interior.
 The seating position of the driver was slightly towards the center of the car for better drivability.
 The main dashboard display had four display modes with information about the car's status, along with buttons for adjusting the car's various functions.
 The dashboard display and layout were similar to fighter jets of the era.
 Some driving amenities were excluded, such as power-assisted steering and anti-lock brakes, to lower the curb weight.
 The W8 generated a skidpad acceleration of 0.97g which was considered to be the highest in its class at the time.

 Performance, aerodynamics and production

 Vector claimed the W8 could reach a projected top speed of 242 mph, with acceleration from 0-60 mph achievable in a time of 3.9 seconds.
-According to the published tests of the W8 by Road & Track in its March 1991 and August 1992 issues, the W8 recorded a 0–60 mph acceleration time of 4.2 seconds.
+According to the published tests of the W8 by Road & Track in its March 1991 and August 1992 issues, the W8 recorded a 0–60 mph acceleration time of 4.2 seconds, and in May 1991, Car and Driver was able to reach 60 mph in 4.1 seconds.
 Despite not conducting a top speed test, Road & Track provided an estimated 218 mph top speed based on the redline RPM of the W8's top gear in its 3-speed automatic transmission.
 Later aerodynamic testing further honed efficiency, bringing the car's drag coefficient ($\scriptstyle C_\mathrm d\,$) down to just 0.32 prior to DOT crash testing in Ann Arbor, Michigan.

-Hot Rod Magazine test results in December 1997: